 At the browser end (user1 and user2), the WebRTC standard provides APIs for accessing cameras and microphones connected to the computer or smartphone.
 With the help of the “getUserMedia” API, the browser gets access to system hardware to capture both audio and video streams without using any plugin-ins or custom user-mode drivers.
 However, the captured raw audio (16 bit PCM) and video (YUV 420) streams are not sufficient on their own.
 With the help of an audio filter in an audio engine, we are trying to enhance the quality, and with the help of audio encoders, we try to compress the audio stream.
 On the other hand, with the help of a video encoder in the video engine, we try to compress the raw video stream, and the video jitter buffer helps conceal the effects of jitter and packet loss on overall video quality.

-Thus audio and video engine processing helps us enhance the stream quality and achieve the desired output bit-rate, adjusted continuously for available bandwidth and latency.
+Thus audio and video engine processing help us enhance the stream quality and achieve the desired output bit-rate, adjusted continuously for available bandwidth and latency.

 WebRTC uses container-less media, so the media pipeline should not include muxer or demuxer plugins to containerize the elementary audio and video streams.
 It includes codec only.
 Here, codecs signify the media stream’s compression and decompression.
 For users to have a flourishing exchange of media, both users need a standard set of codecs to agree upon for the session.
 During the signaling process, besides IP and port-related information, the metadata (including codec and media type) also gets exchanged via a Session Description Protocol (SDP).
 So, the audio and video codecs are exchanged between the users, which helps start the multimedia communication session between them.